thenoseman/vim_config/README.markdown

 Edit XML and HTML files with tag-autoclosing

 ## [YankRing](http://github.com/vim-scripts/YankRing.vim)
 Manages the copy and paste registers for you.
-Restore a yanked text with `ctrl-p` or `ctrl-n` (previous and next) Does much more ... see official docs.
+Restore a yanked text with `ctrl-p` or `ctrl-n` (previous and next).
+Use `,y` to open the AnykRing window and select text to paste via `enter`.
+Does much more ... see official docs.

 ## [ReplaceWithRegister](https://github.com/vim-scripts/ReplaceWithRegister)